swissup/swissup.github.io/m2/extensions/amp/customization/design/custom-styles.md

 > and it will be automatically included by amp.
 >
 > This allows you to keep original files clean and upgrade to the latest
-> amp version without worrying to lost your changes.
+> amp version without worrying to lose your changes.

 Customization can be accomplished with two custom files: